Fear of Sleep – Hypnophobia

-The Fear of Sleep is Technically Known as Hypnophobia and is a more generally a fear of ‘falling’ asleep rather than sleep itself.
+The fear of Sleep is also known as Hypnophobia and is a more generally a fear of ‘falling’ asleep rather than sleep itself.

 Clients we have seen for this phobia are more often that not suffering from thanatophobia, the fear of dying, as one of the main components of hypnophobia is the fear that one might not ever wake up again (or die).

 However, there can be many reasons for developing a fear of sleep all of which are unique to the sufferer.

 Hypnophobia is not the fear of hypnosis! – Hypno comes from the Greek ‘Hypnos’ – to sleep.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Sleep.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.